jpoehls/zduck.com/_posts/2012/2012-06-23-powershell-batch-files-exit-codes.md

 ## TL;DR;

+> **Update:** If you want to save some time, skip reading this and just use my [PowerShell Script Boilerplate][boilerplate].
+It includes an excellent batch file wrapper, argument escaping, and error code bubbling.

 `PowerShell.exe` doesn't return correct exit codes when using the `-File` option.
 Use `-Command` instead. *([Vote for this issue](https://connect.microsoft.com/PowerShell/feedback/details/750653/powershell-exe-doesn-t-return-correct-exit-codes-when-using-the-file-option) on Microsoft Connect.)*

 [This](#bat-wrapper) is a batch file wrapper for executing PowerShell scripts.
 It forwards arguments to PowerShell and correctly bubbles up the exit code (when it can).